It wasn’t so long ago that the only option people had to keep their clothes clean was a homemade washing machine.

-The idea was originally spotted at refashionista and though they designed it for “Hillbilly Clothes Washing” it would make a great tool for many RV’ers sick of the expense and space traditional clothes washing occupies.
+The idea was originally spotted at refashionista and though they designed it for “Hillbilly Clothes Washing” it would make a great tool for the many RV’ers sick of the expense and space a traditional washing machine occupies.

 The materials necessary for this DIY RV home made clothes washer idea are:

-- 5 Gallon Bucket with Top
+- 5 gallon bucket with lid

 Steps for creating your own DIY RV home made clothes washer:

-1. Cut away the inside flap from the plunger
+- Cut away the inside flap from the plunger

-2. refashionista recommends that you cut holes around the perimeter on the top of the plunger to prevent overly soapy water.
+- refashionista recommends that you cut holes around the perimeter on the top of the plunger to prevent overly soapy water.

-3. Cut a whole in the top of the bucket to slide the handle through to prevent splash and spills.
+- Cut a whole in the top of the bucket to slide the handle through to prevent splash and spills.

-4. Consider gettng a longer handle for the plunger so it wont be necessary to bend down during “cleaning”
+- Consider gettng a longer handle for the plunger so it wont be necessary to bend down during “cleaning”

 The photos tell most of the story on this DIY RV home made clothes washer.
-After placing your clothes in the bucket, filling with water, and adding detergent the top should be replaced.
-Then manual labor should be applied to the plunger in an up and down motion.
+After placing your clothes in the bucket, filling with water, and adding detergent make sure to add the top back on.
+Then apply some old-fashioned “elbow grease” manual labor to the plunger in an up and down motion.